javaojo/javaojo/README.md

 ### About Me

-- 🌱 I’m currently learning pretty much as much as I can about AI and Web development.
+- 🌱 I’m currently learning pretty much as much as I can about AI and Data Science.
 - 👯 I’m looking to build my skills whether it's collaborating with others.
 - 🥅 Goals: I want to be in the minions
 - ⚡ Fun fact: I enjoy illustrating and doing photography in my free time